Gibraltar Point Fog Horse

 Image by Barry Eastwood, Group of horses standing in field on frosty and foggy day with grey sky.

-The story is, sadly, unsourced.
-It is appended to a recollection of a supposed sighting of a ghostly horse (or rather, the sound of its hooves) by Sean, author of the Lincolnshire Gothic blog.
-Sean writes that he found references to this tale, ‘dating from the 1700s’, in ‘a cutting from an unspecified publication’ he chanced upon at the Lincoln public library.
-Sean’s full story can be found here.
+The story is appended to a recollection of a supposed sighting of a ghostly horse (or rather, the sound of its hooves) by Sean McNeaney, author of the Lincolnshire Gothic blog.
+He writes that he found references to this tale, ‘dating from the 1700s’, in ‘a cutting from an unspecified publication’ he chanced upon at the Lincoln public library.
+The full story can be found here.

 Have you heard this story told or know of any additional details?
 Please get in touch!